Sam-programs/Arch-Setup/README.md

 # Arch Keyboard Originated Setup
 WARNING:this has not been tested
+but it should work properly
 ## User Creation
 you firstly need to create a user.
 if u already made a user u can skip to [Setup](#setup).